Shapes

 -- Complete user with all fieldslet user1: User = { name: "John Doe", age: 30, contact: { email: "john@example.com", phone: "+1234567890", address: { street: "123 Main St", city: "Anytown", state: "CA", zip: "12345" } }, preferences: { "theme": "dark", "notifications": "enabled" }}

--- User with minimal required fields (optional fields omitted)let user2: User = { name: "Jane Smith", age: null, -- Age unknown contact: { email: "jane@example.com" -- phone and address are optional, so omitted } -- preferences are optional, so omitted}
+-- User with minimal required fields (optional fields omitted)let user2: User = { name: "Jane Smith", age: null, -- Age is nullable contact: { email: "jane@example.com" -- phone and address are optional, so omitted } -- preferences are optional, so omitted}

 -- User with some optional fieldslet user3: User = { name: "Bob Wilson", age: 25, contact: { email: "bob@example.com", phone: "+1987654321" -- address omitted (optional) }, preferences: { "theme": "light" }}Shape Management